sharwell/developer.rackspace.com/src/docs/auto-scale/getting-started/index.rst

 .. include:: samples/execute_scaling_policy.rst

-Finally, if you want to delete an autoscaling policy:
+To delete an autoscaling policy:

 .. include:: samples/delete_scaling_policy.rst

 Webhooks
 ---------

-To trigger our autoscale actions, we can create a webhook:
+To trigger autoscale actions, you can create a webhook:

 .. include:: samples/create_scaling_webhook.rst

-Then you can inspect the autoscaling Webhook details:
+To inspect the autoscaling webhook details:

 .. include:: samples/get_scaling_webhook_details.rst

-You could also list all available autoscaling Webhooks in a particular region:
+To list all available autoscaling webhooks in a particular region:

 .. include:: samples/list_scaling_webhooks.rst

-Now you can alter details about the webhook:
+To alter details about a webhook:

 .. include:: samples/update_scaling_webhook.rst

-Finally, delete the webhook if you don't need it:
+To delete a webhook:

 .. include:: samples/delete_scaling_webhook.rst